baggepinnen/DiskDataProviders.jl/docs/src/index.md

 This package implements datastructures that are iterable and backed by a buffer that is fed by data from disk.
 If Reading and preproccesing data is faster than one training step, it's recommended to use a [`ChannelDiskDataProvider`](@ref), if the training step is fast but reading data takes long time, [`QueueDiskDataProvider`](@ref) is recommended.
 Both types do the reading on a separate thread, so make sure Julia is started with at least two threads.

+My personal use case for this package is training convolutional DL models using Flux.
+This package does not take care of the transfer of data to the GPU, as I have not managed to do this on a separate thread.

 ## Supervised vs unsupervised
 If the task is supervised, you may supply labels using the keyword `labels`, see example below.
 If the dataset has labels, it iterates tuples `(x,y)`.
 If no labels are supplied, it iterates only inputs `x`.
 To create an unsupervised dataset with no labels, use `Nothing` as the label type, e.g. `DiskDataProvider{xType, Nothing}`.